 “Trust me on this, Mary,” Wes held up a hand from the doorway of his room in protest.
 “You will be amazed at how everything comes together.
 I’m so glad I made him try it on.”
 He grinned boyishly, making Mary worry even more.

 “I don’t know.
 This is all going to take some getting used to,” she sighed, putting the clothes in the closet.

 Wes had a place in the closet cleared for the vampire to keep his belongings.
 Clothes and any other things he picked up had a shelf he could access, which Wes couldn’t even reach anyway.

 Gabriel still insisted on keeping his sword with him though.
 After giving it some desperately needed care, Mary and Wes both found it beautiful.
 Gabriel had looked so proud to see it back to its proper state.

 The young woman couldn’t help but feel happy for him.
 He had so few things that made him happy right now.
 A piece of his old life was the least she could give back to him.
-She just hoped that their wouldn’t be legal issues, since he carried it with him at all times.
+She just hoped that there wouldn’t be legal issues since he carried it with him at all times.

 “Come on.
 We’d better get back down to the parlor.”
 Wes unlocked his wheels to turn around and head back outside.
 “We wouldn’t want to disturb our sleeping prince either.”

 “I wouldn’t worry much about that, mate,” Mary said with a smile.
 Glancing over at Gabriel, he was sleeping on the couch.
 She tucked the blanket around him a bit more just to make sure no light would touch him.
 Wes had even bought him his own, black blanket to shield him.
 “Vampires sleep like logs while the sun is up.
 Until its presence falls behind the horizon, not even a bomb raid would make them stir.
 I never thought I would care about that though.
 I really appreciate everything you’ve done for him, Wes.
 Out of your own pocket and all...”